 - Interactive mode - Keyboard shortcuts and session controls

-- Built-in commands - Accessing checkpoints using
+- Commands - Accessing checkpoints using

 /rewind - CLI reference - Command-line options